 What is High School Connections?

-High School Connections is a pilot program to give high school students the opportunity to earn high school and college credits simultaneously — the same class earns credits for both.
+High School Connections is a program designed to give high school students the opportunity to earn high school and college credits simultaneously — the same class earns credits for both.
 And for the 2019-2020 school year, the college tuition is free!

 The high school dual enrollment program at MSUB/City College is part of a statewide initiative to increase the number of students pursuing post-secondary education by smoothing the transition between secondary and post-secondary education and to help reduce college debt.